gallettilance/gallettilance.github.io/README.md

 5. Install [Python](https://www.python.org/about/gettingstarted/) and [Jupyter Notebook](https://jupyter.org/install)
 6. Join [Gradescope](https://www.gradescope.com/courses/1234032) (code: X8E22N)

-## About
+## About the Course

-The goal of this course is to provide students a hands-on understanding of classical data analysis techniques and to develop proficiency in applying these techniques in modern programming languages (Python).

-The course introduces students to a wide range of techniques that are commonly used in the analysis of data such as clustering, classification, regression, and neural networks.
+This course is about understanding how models work, not just memorizing definitions and equations.

+Real understanding takes work.
+A big part of that work is learning to stress-test what you think you understand: try an idea, look for where it breaks, figure out why, and then improve it.

+That process can be uncomfortable.
+Being confused or discovering that your explanation was wrong can feel like a setback, but those are often the moments where the most learning happens.
+They are also a big part of how research works: new ideas often come from finding the limits of old ones.

+Throughout the course, we will follow this process repeatedly:

+build an idea -> test it -> break it -> understand why -> improve it

+## What You Should Know

+You will be expected to understand the mechanics behind the tools we cover well enough to reason about them in new situations.

+On exams, I may change part of a familiar model, put it in a different setting, or show you something we never directly covered and ask you to work out how it should behave.

+Because of that, memorizing definitions or equations will not be enough.
+Practice should involve trying to break your own understanding and finding the places where it is still incomplete.

+The goal is that you leave the course with more than a set of machine-learning tools.
+You should also leave knowing how to think about those tools: how to question them, adapt them to new problems, recognize their limitations, and potentially use the same reasoning to develop new ideas of your own.

-Note that this is not a Python (or an introduction to programming) course, so self-study will be necessary for those students who do not already know the language.
+This is not a Python (or introduction to programming) course, so self-study is expected for anyone who does not already know the language.

-There is no textbook for this course, all material will be made available online.
+There is no required textbook; all course material will be made available online.

 ### Prerequisites